 It is acknowledged that, whilst the school provides pupils with a protected environment for internet usage in school, the pupils may not benefit from the same level of protection in their access to the internet beyond the confines of the school.
 Important aspects of the school's e-safety provision are, therefore, the development of the pupils' understanding of keeping safe online when not at school, and supporting parents in understanding how to help keep their children safe online.
-Schools should provide Internet safety sessions for parents to attend in order to help parents ensure safety of pupils at home.
-These sessions should be run in a timely manner to prepare parents and pupils for critical times such as early summer term for pupils who are about to move on to next schools, eg Year 6.
+Bruern Abbey engages the services of Dr Aric Sigman to provide training for parents, and the education liaison officer for Thames Valley Police for pupils, on internet safety and gaming addiction at appropriate times during the year.
+In particular when pupils are transferring to senior school.

 The head, DSL and DDSLs are responsible for ensuring, so far is reasonably practicable, a safe environment for internet use, for the implementation of policy and for the development of the pupils' understanding of how to keep themselves safe online, both in and out of school.
-DSL's should read and review regular updates that are automatically generated from the filtering software outlining online behaviour of pupils and take appropriate action.